Home

 The Word on the Street

-The Bladez Motion X450 elliptical trainer has an 18” stride length, 16 levels of magnetic resistance, and a heavy-weighted flywheel for smooth performance.
 It also has some basic comfort features such as ergonomic padded moving handlebars, oversized foot boards, a water bottle holder, and transport wheels for easy movement and storage.

-Bladez is part of a large OEM conglomerate that has been making machines for other brand names for a dozen years.
 Bladez makes good fitness products, including ellipticals, exercise bikes and treadmills, and reviews are generally favorable toward them, even more so now that BH Fitness of Spain has taken over the brand and has worked on improving quality control.

 Show me other BH Fitness Elliptical Trainers